TascoGitGud/Global-Superstore-Sales-Dash-Board/README.md

 This project goes directly into Power BI visualization (no separate SQL/Python preprocessing step — data is loaded and transformed using Power Query inside Power BI).

-1️⃣ **Connect & Load Data** — Connect Power BI to the Orders, People, and Returns tables via Power Query 2️⃣ **Data Modeling** — Build relationships between the 3 tables as shown in the Data Relationships section above 3️⃣ **DAX Measures** — Create calculated measures such as Total Sales, Total Profit, Profit Margin, Sales YoY%, Profit YoY%, Return Rate, and AOV (Average Order Value)
+1️⃣ **Connect & Load Data** — Connect Power BI to the tables via Power Query 2️⃣ **Data Modeling** — Build relationships between the 3 tables as shown in the Data Relationships section above 3️⃣ **DAX Measures** — Create calculated measures such as Total Sales, Total Profit, Profit Margin, Sales YoY%,...
-4️⃣ **Power BI Visualization** — Build 3 dashboard pages (Overview, Market, Product) based on the Design Thinking structure above
+4️⃣ **Power BI Visualization** — Build dashboard based on the Design Thinking structure above

 ---